 Think about part-time students, single parents, students with a full-time job, and students who are financially independent, all of whom require the flexibility to work on their own time, at their own pace.
 Online learning opens up access to quality higher education for these non-traditional students.

 This was actually the impetus for Hands-On Labs being established.
 The company’s founders, Peter and Linda Jeschofnig, first had the idea for at-home lab kits when a blizzard hit their hometown of Glenwood Springs, Colorado, closing roads for a week and keeping their off-campus students from getting to class.
 The Jeschofnigs realized that the commute to campus could be a major roadblock for students in pursuit of a STEM education, so they developed at-home lab kits that would allow anyone to complete a lab course from the comfort of their own home.

-But online learning surmounts more than just geographic restraints, as HOL has discovered through the creation of the HOL Cloud course platform and an extensive catalogue of digital lessons.
+But online learning surmounts more than just geographic restraints, as HOL has discovered through the creation of the HOL Cloud course lab management platform and an extensive catalogue of digital lessons.
 These sorts of online learning tools open up a world of opportunity to students who wouldn’t otherwise be able to attend or afford traditional college courses.
 No longer do they have to skip a family dinner to get to class, or deplete their savings on gas and campus fees.
 Given the freedom to schedule their learning around their life, as opposed to the other way around, distance-learning students can achieve a healthier, more fulfilling work-life-school balance.

 A Diversity of Perspectives